 - The Ohio State University – Honoring the Bond.
 Ohio State has a very detailed and helpful Quality of Life scoring chart.
 This can help clarify end of life decisions and shed light on signs of decline that may not be easily apparent.

 - Old World Stones Custom engrave river stone pet memorials

 - Custom paintings from photos of your pet.
 By local artist Malia Wiley paintingsbymalia.com

 - Urns available when you arrange to have your pet cremated can be view at this [link]

 - The American Society for the Prevention of Cruelty to Animals – The ASPCA exists to promote humane principles, prevent cruelty and alleviate fear, pain and suffering in animals.

 - The Humane Society of the United States promotes the protection of all animals.

-- Delta Society – The Human/Animal Health Connection.
+- Delta Society/Pet Partners – Therapy Dogs and the Human/Animal Health Connection.

 - Blue Earth Nicollet County Humane Society (BENCHS) https://www.benchs.org/ or find them on Facebook